ranjitjhala/flux-tutorial/typ/01-refinements.typ

 then we can be certain that `names` is a collection of strings which may _be_ indexed but of course, not used _as_ an index.
 //
-However, by itself, `usize` does not tell us how _big_ or _small_ the number is.
+However, by itself, `usize` does not tell us how _big_ the number is, or whether it may safely be used to index into `names`.
+//
 The programmer must still rely on their own wits, lots of tests, and a dash of optimism, to ensure that all the different bits fit properly at run-time.

 #link("https://arxiv.org/abs/2010.07763")[Refinements] are a
 promising new way to extend type checkers with _logical_